Oliver W. Dillard: Retirement

-General Dillard’s contributions to the Army did not end on February 1, 1980 when he retired.
-As a result of his friendship with Lieutenant General Julius W. Becton Jr.—the VII Corps Commander at the time—and General Dillard’s recent retirement, General Becton had General Dillard travel to various installations in Germany and speak as a part of Black History month activities.
+General Dillard's contributions to the Army did not end on February 1, 1980, when he retired.
+As a result of his friendship with Lieutenant General Julius W. Becton Jr.—the VII Corps Commander at the time—and General Dillard's recent retirement, General Becton had General Dillard travel to various installations in Germany and speak as a part of Black History month activities.
 In March 1980, General Dillard participated in a Study conference, "Black Officer Accession and Retention," at the US Army War College that clarified information concerning the O-5 promotion articles that appeared in the Army Times; his inputs highlighted required actions for the Army to increase the number of Black officer and their quality.

-General Dillard was a 1974 charter member of The Rocks, Inc.—the largest professional military officers’ organization with a majority African-American membership—and was committed to assisting with professional development and social events to improve the officer corps.
+General Dillard was a 1974 charter member of The Rocks, Inc.—the largest professional military officers' organization with a majority African-American membership—and was committed to assisting with professional development and social events to improve the officer corps.
 He, and the 24th Infantry Regiment Association, led an effort to vindicate the actions of the 24th Infantry Regiment in Korea in 1950 and counter the history written by Roy Appleman in his book South to Naktong, North to the Yalu.

-He traveled to Korea two times, and was interviewed numerous times for the Center for Military History’s book Black Soldier/White Army.
-His efforts were also described in a November 1989 Los Angeles Times article by John Broder "COLUMN ONE: War and Black GIs’ Memories."
-During one of General Dillard’s visits to Korea, he spoke to a group of Black officers assembled from installations throughout the Korean Peninsula on his Korean War experiences and the importance of their service.
+He traveled to the Republic of Korea two times, and was interviewed numerous times for the Center for Military History's book Black Soldier/White Army.
+His efforts were also described in a November 1989 Los Angeles Times article by John Broder "COLUMN ONE: War and Black GIs' Memories."
+During one of General Dillard's visits to Korea, he spoke to a group of Black officers assembled from installations throughout the Korean Peninsula on his Korean War experiences and the importance of their service.